cvlab-ai/splinter/docs/communication_flow_design.md

 # API Design

-This docuement is a note from team design session and describes planned communication between web application (backend) and internal logic services(inference_engine + exam_storage).
+This document is a note from the team design session and describes planned communication between the web application (backend) and internal logic services(inference_engine + exam_storage).

 ## Web Application requests to Exam Storage